brianlws07/COMP2042_CW_hcybl2/README.md

 * Created a highscore pop up when ball is lost or finished game
 * Separated classes into their respective packages with specific names

+## Additions:
+- Maven build file is generated at target folder
+- Javadocs are generated in Javadocs folder
+- Junit test are generated in test folder